Is there a fee to order a card?

 Enrolling in Direct Deposit is the most convenient way to reload your card, because all (or part) of your pay or benefit payments can be automatically loaded onto your card – easily and automatically.
 Not only that, by enrolling in Direct Deposit, you can get paid up to 2 days earlier‡!
 Learn how

-Plus, we'll waive the Monthly Maintenance Fee if you've deposited $1,000.00 or more through Direct Deposit in the prior 30-day billing cycle.
-NOTE: If in the following 30-day billing cycle the minimum Direct Deposit load of $1,000.00 is not met, then you will see the Monthly Maintenance Fee charged to your card account.
+Plus, we'll waive the Monthly Maintenance Fee if you've deposited $1,000.00 or more through Direct Deposit in the prior 30-day period.
+NOTE: If in the following 30-day period the minimum Direct Deposit load of $1,000.00 is not met, then you will see the Monthly Maintenance Fee charged to your card account.

 How do I set up Direct Deposit?